Oddrun Samdal

 Oddrun Samdal (born 1967 in Bergen, Norway) is Professor in health promotion/health psychology at the University of Bergen.
-Samdal is the vice-rector for education at the University of Bergen (2013-2017, 2017-).
-Oddrun Samdal is a candidate for rector in the election for 2021-2025.
+Samdal was the vice-rector for education at the University of Bergen (2013-2017, 2017-2021).

 Academic career

 Samdal achieved the doctoral degree (dr.philos.) in 1999, and has since then been working at the University of Bergen as post doctor, associate professor and from 2007 full professor at Department of Health Promotion and Development at the Faculty of Psychology.

 In her research Oddrun Samdal has taken a special interest in adolescent health and health behaviours.
 She has done extensive studies of how students’ perceive their work environment at school and how these experiences relate to their reported health behaviours, health and life satisfaction.
 Similarly she has studied correlates of physical activity in young people.

 Oddrun Samdal has volunteered at several occasions to community service at the University of Bergen.
 During 2004-2005 she was the department chair at the Department of Health and Education that was established the same year.
 The following year she was asked to become the vise dean of education at the Faculty of Psychology and served in this position until 2009.